gcescoderz/news/2021/Nov/week-3.md

 - Next **App Development  Head Siva Prasad A.V** shared about  how the team members worked  and which type of activities he gave the team members .He  Introduced  **Mohammed Harrish A** as Co-head for App Development
 - Followed by **Artificial Intelligence  Head Magendran P** explained about how the team members worked  and which type of events that he conducted for the team members.He prefered **Gokulakrishnan M** as Co-head.
 - Then **Data Science Head Ajith N** spoke about him works  at  passed weeks  with there team members and explained which type of work they did.
 He selected  **Sivasankar S**  as Co-head .
-- Next **Hacking and Pentesting Head Rajkumar A** spoke  about their team members  works  and shared the details about their  activities at  passed weeks.He choosed  **Harshan V** as Co-head.
+- Next **Hacking and Pentesting Head Rajkumar A** spoke  about their team members  works  and shared the details about their  activities at  passed weeks.He chose  **Harshan V** as Co-head.
 - Followes by **Web Development  Head Vignesh S** shared about what he can do for the team,what the team members can do for their studies  and explained  which type of small project they do.
 - Atlast  **Cloud computing Head Saran Mahadev T** explained the work details of the team,which type of languages they read for the club and told about their music player mini project.He prefered **Karthika V** and  **Sabarinathan S** as Co-head of CC.
 - Finally Club Head gave him conclusion speech.He thanked all the members for attended the meeting.